Free & Open · MariaDB 10.11 · Version 6

 order_batch

 Groups approved orders for one operator.
-Stores the generated CSV file path and export timestamp.
+Stores metadata and timestamps.

 Export container